Written by Helen Chu, MS RDN, US Registered Dietitian

-The consumption of red meat is the greatest contributor of greenhouse gas emissions.
-Scientific reports show per gram of protein, greenhouse gas emission generated from production of beef, lamb is 250 times more than those from production of legumes.
+The consumption of red meat is the greatest contributor to greenhouse gas emissions.
+Scientific reports show per gram of protein, greenhouse gas emission generated from the production of beef, lamb is 250 times more than those from the production of legumes.
 Cows, lamb emit large quantities of methane from digesting food.
 Methane is a powerful global warming gas.
 The GHG generated from the production of pork and poultry is 40 times higher than that from legumes.
-In contrast, production of legumes and vegetables doesn’t generate near as much pollution.
+In contrast, the production of legumes and vegetables doesn’t generate near as much pollution.

 What can we do?

 One does not have to be “meatless” to combat climate change.
 Mediterranean diet is primarily plant-based eating plan - rich in fruits, vegetables, nuts, legume, whole grain, organic and fresh food.
 The animal protein food includes mostly fish, chicken once a week and red meat rarely.
 Studies suggest that if more people move towards this style of eating, it can help to reduce food-related GHG emissions up to 55% by 2050.

 Eat less meat - Moderating the amount of intake, such as smaller portions, and instead of daily, reducing the frequency to 4-5 times per week.
 Eat more fish, chicken, avoid processed meat-ham, bacon, sausages, hot dog.
 If we reduce intake to ¼ lb. of beef a week, it would be like taking 4-6 million cars off the road per year.

 Cooking at home - try new ways to cook

 Incorporate more plant-based proteins, i.e. beans, legumes, soy products (tofu, bean curd sticks), into your cooking.
 Experiment ways to cut down or substitute meat with beans, lentils, soy products.
 For example: